johndeverall/tokeniser/README.md

 # A Bank Card Number Tokeniser
-A small application in nodejs to sanitise and desanitise bank card numbers.
+A small application in nodejs to sanitise and desanitise bank card numbers as part of a job interview process in Wellington NZ.

 # Build instructions